varnish/varnish-wiki/source/content/tutorials/varnish/vcl_examples.rst

   $ varnishadm ban 'obj.http.x-url ~ ^/blog'

-Since it uses a lurker-friendly ban expression, the ban inserted in the ban-list will be gradually evaluated against all cached objects until all blog posts are invalidated.
-The snippet below shows how to insert the same expression into the ban-list in the vcl_recv subroutine:
+Since it uses a lurker-friendly ban expression, the ban inserted in the ban list will be gradually evaluated against all cached objects until all blog posts are invalidated.
+The snippet below shows how to insert the same expression into the ban list in the vcl_recv subroutine:

 .. code-block:: VCL